awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithSecurityGroups.md

 ### Console<a name="USER_WorkingWithSecurityGroups.Revoking.CON"></a>

-**To revoke an ingress rule for a CIDR IP range on a DB Security Group**
+**To revoke an ingress rule for a CIDR IP range on a DB security group**

 1. Open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.